cloudposse/docs/content/reference-architectures/notes-on-multiple-aws-accounts.md

 However, in some cases it might be not possible for operational, organizational or other reasons.

-We can have three use-cases:
+Here are three typical use-cases we've seen:

 1. We are in control of the master account and can create Organization on top of it and member accounts in it
 2. We are given one account (not the master) and we can’t create Organization, but we can create (or request) more accounts under the same Organization